stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 those strange happenings in Daalbergen so many years ago.

   It was the fourth day of October when I arrived at Daalbergen in answer to a summons.
-The letter was from a former member of my uncle&rsquo;s congregation, who wrote that the old man had passed away and that there should be some small estate which I, as his only living relative, might inherit.
-Having reached the secluded little hamlet by a wearying series of changes on branch railways, I found my way to the grocery store of Mark Haines, writer of the letter, and he, leading me into a stuffy back room, told me a peculiar tale concerning Dominie Vanderhoof&rsquo;s death.
+The letter was from a former member of my uncle's congregation, who wrote that the old man had passed away and that there should be some small estate which I, as his only living relative, might inherit.
+Having reached the secluded little hamlet by a wearying series of changes on branch railways, I found my way to the grocery store of Mark Haines, writer of the letter, and he, leading me into a stuffy back room, told me a peculiar tale concerning Dominie Vanderhoof's death.

-  &ldquo;Y&rsquo; should be careful, Hoffman,&rdquo; Haines told me, &ldquo;when
-y&rsquo; meet that old sexton, Abel Foster.
-He&rsquo;s in league with the devil, sure&rsquo;s you&rsquo;re alive. &rsquo;Twa&rsquo;n&rsquo;t two weeks ago Sam Pryor, when he passed the old graveyard, heared him mumblin &rsquo;t&rsquo; the dead there. &rsquo;Twa&rsquo;n&rsquo;t right he should talk that way&mdash;an&rsquo; Sam does vow that there was a voice answered him&mdash;a kind o&rsquo; half-voice, hollow and muffled-like, as though it come out o&rsquo; th&rsquo;
-ground.
-There&rsquo;s others, too, as could tell y&rsquo; about seein&rsquo; him standin&rsquo;
-afore old Dominie Slott&rsquo;s grave&mdash;that one right agin&rsquo; the church wall&mdash;a-wringin&rsquo;
-his hands an&rsquo; a-talkin&rsquo; t&rsquo; th&rsquo; moss on th&rsquo; tombstone as though
-it was the old Dominie himself.&rdquo;
+   "Y' should be careful, Hoffman, " Haines told me,  "when y' meet that old sexton, Abel Foster.
+He's in league with the devil, sure's you're alive.
+'Twa'n't two weeks ago Sam Pryor, when he passed the old graveyard, heared him mumblin 't' the dead there.
+'Twa'n't right he should talk that way--an' Sam does vow that there was a voice answered him--a kind o' half-voice, hollow and muffled-like, as though it come out o' th' ground.
+There's others, too, as could tell y' about seein' him standin' afore old Dominie Slott's grave--that one right agin' the church wall--a-wringin' his hands an' a-talkin' t' th' moss on th' tombstone as though it was the old Dominie himself. "

   Old Foster, Haines said, had come to Daalbergen about ten years before, and had been immediately engaged by Vanderhoof to take care of the damp stone church at which most